njfio/agentic_nodes/README.md

 A node-based workflow editor for creating AI-powered workflows with multimodal capabilities.

+## Version Status

+### Current Version: v1.0.0-stable

+This is a known good commit with:

+- Working MongoDB integration (Docker, local, and in-memory fallback)
+- Fully functional canvas with panning and zooming
+- Working authentication system
+- All multimodal features operational

 ## Features

 - Node-based canvas interface for creating AI workflows